Man wanted for 2 shootings just hours apart in New York City, police say

-LOWER EAST SIDE, Manhattan (PIX11) — A man is wanted by police for a fatal shooting inside a Manhattan apartment building, hours after he allegedly shot a 96-year-old bystander in Brooklyn Monday, police said.
+NEW YORK (PIX11) — A suspect is wanted by police for a fatal shooting inside a Manhattan apartment building, hours after he allegedly shot a 96-year-old bystander in Brooklyn Monday, police said.

 Sundance Oliver was identified by the NYPD as the suspect in both shootings.

-Oliver allegedly shot and killed a 21-year-old inside the Smith Houses at 15 St. James Place on Manhattan’s Lower East Side around 3 p.m., according to the NYPD.
+Oliver allegedly shot and killed a 21-year-old man inside the Alfred E. Smith Houses at 15 St. James Place on Manhattan’s Lower East Side around 3 p.m., according to the NYPD.

 The shooting in Manhattan occurred several hours after Oliver allegedly shot a 96-year-old innocent bystander in Brooklyn.